metadatadriven/powerSAS/docs/README.md

 # PowerSAS documentation

 Each powerSAS command has powershell `Get-Help` documentation, which is also available as markdown files in this directory.
+Documentation on [how to generate the documentation](https://github.com/metadatadriven/powerSAS/wiki/How-to-generate-documentation) is on the wiki.

 ## Connecting to a SAS Server